 The IFAJ Star Prize for Photography celebrates great images by agricultural journalists and communicators around the globe, and encourages individual entries by members of our member guilds.

 The IFAJ Star Prize for Broadcast (Audio) recognizes the best piece produced primarily for broadcast for radio among journalists in IFAJ member countries.
 One entry per member country is submitted by IFAJ member guilds, not individual members.

 The International Federation of Agricultural Journalists (IFAJ) invites member countries to participate in the IFAJ Broadcast Contest for Video.
 The award recognizes the best piece produced primarily for broadcast on television among journalists in IFAJ member countries.

 The IFAJ Star Prize for Digital Media recognizes the growing impact of cross-platform story-telling, recognizing the year’s best utilization of at least three of the following: text, images, audio, video.
 Judges will look for pieces that use a range of contemporary tools to convey a story.
-Individual journalists and communicators may enter their own work to this contest.
+Each Guild may make one submission on behalf of their country.